 Do you want to work with young children?
 Or maybe you already are?
-This exciting foundation degree can help you start or advance a rewarding career.
-It could also help you into further qualifications and even a teaching degree.
+This exciting foundation degree can help you start or advance a rewarding career in early years education.

-This course offers a higher-level qualification for anyone working as a teaching assistant, early years nursery worker or playworker.
+This course at University Centre West Anglia offers a higher-level qualification for anyone working as a teaching assistant, early years nursery worker or playworker.
 It’s also ideal if you want to study before starting your career.